Round Dollar Price Tops $2.05 on Exchanges (RD)

-Round Dollar (RD) traded flat against the US dollar during the 24-hour period ending at 0:00 AM ET on March 12th.
-During the last week, Round Dollar has traded 0% lower against the US dollar.
-One Round Dollar token can now be purchased for approximately $2.05 or 0.00006728 BTC on major exchanges.
+Round Dollar (RD) traded flat against the US dollar during the 1-day period ending at 22:00 PM E.T. on March 14th.
 Round Dollar has a total market capitalization of $1.93 billion and $5.64 worth of Round Dollar was traded on exchanges in the last 24 hours.
+One Round Dollar token can now be purchased for about $2.05 or 0.00006728 BTC on exchanges.
+During the last seven days, Round Dollar has traded down 0% against the US dollar.

 - Kitty Inu (KITTY) traded up 1.9% against the dollar and now trades at $95.84 or 0.00338062 BTC.